eflaherty/Projects/LC/diet/Foods_for_Me.md

 - Water with fresh squeezed lemon or lime

 ## Milk and Dairy
-- A2 milk - plain
+- Coconut milk - plain
 - Butter - from grass fed cows
 - Cream - from grass fed cows
 - Cream cheese - from grass fed cows